‘A long two days’: Major storm pummels Northeast with snow

 Across the Northeast, many coronavirus vaccination sites closed Monday.

+Connecticut Gov. Ned Lamont said the storm forced the postponement of about 10,000 shots and delayed the state’s weekly resupply of vaccine, now expected Tuesday.
+He urged providers that called off vaccination appointments to extend their hours if needed to reschedule the shots by the end of the week.

-The storm disrupted the second phase of Massachusetts’s vaccine rollout as a Boston site that was supposed to open Monday for residents ages 75 and over did not; some other mass vaccination sites were open.
-The state was expected to get 12 to 18 inches of heavy, wet snow and wind gusts of up to 55 mph along the coast, according to Gov. Charlie Baker (R).
+The storm disrupted the second phase of Massachusetts’ vaccine rollout as a Boston site that was supposed to open Monday for residents ages 75 and over did not; some other mass vaccination sites were open.
+The state was expected to get 12 to 18 inches (31 to 61 centimeters) of heavy, wet snow and wind gusts of up to 55 mph (88 km/h) along the coast, according to Gov. Charlie Baker.

 In a school year when many students are already learning from home, in-person classes were canceled in many places.